Dahie/DDS-Utils/Radds/doc/ReadMe.txt

 * CONTACT DETAILS

-The Dropps application has been developed by Daniel Senff.
+The Radds application has been developed by Daniel Senff.
 Please visit http://www.danielsenff.de for details on how to contact me.